ansys/pyaedt/doc/source/index.rst

 Introduction
 ------------

 PyAEDT is intended to consolidate and extend all existing functionalities around AEDT-based scripting to allow re-use of existing code, sharing of best-practice and increase collaboration collaboration.
-PyAEDT is run under `MIT License <LICENSE.html>`_
+PyAEDT is licensed under `MIT License <LICENSE.html>`_

 This tool includes functionality to interact with HFSS, Icepak and Maxwell 3D.